mnater/Hyphenopoly/docs/Special-use-cases.md

 ````

 ## Usage of <lang>.wasm Modules outside Hyphenopoly
-The Webassembly-modules provide some basic, language specific hyphenation
+The Webassembly-modules provide some basic, language-specific hyphenation
 functionality (hyphenation of a single word).
 These modules can be used in any
 system that supports instantiation and execution of Webassembly.